pu2clr/SI4735/extras/schematic/README.md

   pinMode(VOLUME_UP, INPUT_PULLUP);
   .
   .
-  // If you want to reset (erase) the eeprom, keep the VOLUME_UP button pressed during statup if (digitalRead(VOLUME_UP) == LOW)
+  // If you want to reset (erase) the eeprom, keep the VOLUME_UP button pressed during startup if (digitalRead(VOLUME_UP) == LOW)
   {
     EEPROM.write(eeprom_address, 0); // In our case, just the app_id is enough.